Anne-Hunt/fs-journal/journal/03/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+I hate English plurals and the letter s.

+That's been all my mistakes this week so far.
+I think the reason I like this week so much is that I had to deal with similar concepts in my last job when I had to oversee our database migration and oversee our new inventory control procedures.
+It was a similar process of delegation by department and controlling their access to both see and change the data.